-Poplar and Birch are two trees that you’re probably quite familiar with if you grew up in the Northern Hemisphere or if you do a little woodworking.
+Poplar and Birch, two iconic deciduous trees native to cooler climates such as native Alberta, British Columbia, and Manitoba plants, are likely familiar sights if you’ve spent time in the Northern Hemisphere or dabbled in woodworking.
 In today’s article, we’re going to compare the Birch Tree vs Poplar Tree in depth.

 We’ll give you a comparison of their traits, craft uses, care, and considerations if you are considering raising them locally or simply love knowing more about your favorite trees.